RaphaelEjike/Tackling_Phishing_Threats/README.md

 #### Benefits of MFA

-- Enhanced Security: Even if credentials are compromised, attackers cannot access accounts without the second factor of authentication.
+i) Enhanced Security: Even if credentials are compromised, attackers cannot access accounts without the second factor of authentication.

-- Compliance: MFA helps meet regulatory requirements for data protection and security.
+ii) Compliance: MFA helps meet regulatory requirements for data protection and security.

-- User Awareness: Encourages employees to be more security-conscious and vigilant about their account security.
+iii) User Awareness: Encourages employees to be more security-conscious and vigilant about their account security.

 ### Conclusion